Book Review: The Classified Catnapping (Mystery at the Biltmore, #2) by Colleen Nelson

 Book Review: The Night House by Jo Nesbo

-book review the night house jo nesbo
+the night house by jo nesbo

 The Night House by Jo Nesbo was published October 3, 2023 and is an adult horror novel published by Knopf, Pantheon, Vintage, and Anchor.
 The novel is about a kid named Richard Elauved who has been sent to live with foster parents in Ballantyne after his biological parents were killed.
 Richard is an outcast and bully at his new school and becomes a suspect when a classmate named Tom goes missing.
 He tries to explain that Tom was sucked through a phone booth on the edge of the woods, but no one believes him.
 When another classmate goes missing, Richard is in serious trouble with the law.